nicholas-wright/Projects/README.md

 # Projects
-A collection of data analytics projects, for eductaional and informative purposes.
+A collection of data analytics projects, for educational and informative purposes.

 ### Machine Learning on Customer Profiles